-Students have a liberty to choose Dissertation (04 Credits) as a Discipline Specific Elective (DSE) course at 6th Semester.
-For the students who want to pursue B.Sc. with Research, it will be compulsory to carry out dissertation at 7th and 8th semesters.
+Students have a liberty to choose Dissertation (with No. of Credits as prescribed by the Department/statutory body of the University) as a Discipline Specific Elective (DSE) course at 6th Semester.
+For the students who want to pursue B.Sc.
+Honours in Chemistry or B.Sc.
+Honours with Research in Chemistry, it will be compulsory to carry out dissertation at 7th and/or 8th semesters in accordance with the credit framework as prescribed/approved by the UGC and/or statutory bodies of the university.

-CYC-101: Atomic Structure & Chemical Bonding
+First Semester CYC-101: Atomic Structure & Chemical Bonding

-Total Credits: 04 (Theory: 03 + Practical: 01) Total Hours: 45 Theory + 30 Practical
+Type Total Credits Total Hours Lectures Tutorial Practical • Core Course 04 (Theory: 03 + Practical: 01) 45 Theory + 30 Practical 03 per week 0 01 per week --- --- ---